siefca/attribute-filters/docs/USAGE.md

  * `join_separator` - a pattern passed to [`join`](http://www.ruby-doc.org/core/Array.html#method-i-join) method (optional)
  * `join_compact` - compact flag; if true then an array is compacted before it's joined (optional)
  * `join_from` - attribute names used as sources for joins

+The join filter uses `join` instance method of `Array` class to produce single string from multiple strings.
+These strings may be values of other attributes (source attributes), values of an array stored in an attribute or mix of it.
+If the `:compact` (`:join_compact` in case of manually annotating a set) parameter is given and it's not `false` nor `nil` then results are compacted during processing.
+That means any slices equals to `nil` are removed.

+The splitted source is a current attribute if the parameter `:from` (or annotation key `:join_from`) is not given.
+If the attribute content is a string